spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 A function decorated with `@installer` is used to deploy the corpus or related files to a remote location.
 For example, the XML output could be copied to a web server, or SQL data could be inserted into a database.

-Every installer needs to create a marker of the type `OutputCommonData` at the end of a successful installation.
+Every installer needs to create a marker of the type `OutputMarker` at the end of a successful installation.
 Simply call the `write()` method on the marker to create the required empty file.

+It is recommended that an installer removes any related uninstaller's marker, to enable uninstallation.

 **Arguments:**